archithaa/ai-water-watch/README.md

 * Host as public Streamlit Cloud / Cloud Run app
 * Add unit tests for NLQ routing

-Built by Architha
+*Built by Architha A Murthy*
-During the Google Gemini CLI Workshop at Meetup, hosted at IBM.
+*During the Google Gemini CLI Workshop at Meetup, hosted at IBM.*